 Financial Aid for Incoming Students

-The Jack, Joseph and Morton Mandel School offers scholarships, grants and loans to students in both the full-time and intensive weekend programs.
+The Mandel School offers scholarships, grants and loans to students in both the full-time and intensive weekend programs.
 Financial aid awards are based on merit and financial need.
-However, the Jack, Joseph and Morton Mandel School is the only social work school in the country that guarantees a paid stipend to full-time students for field placement work.
 Most students are eligible for need-based assistance and a limited number of merit scholarships are available to students with exceptional academic credentials.

-The MSASS admission application is also the MSASS financial aid application.
+The Mandel School admission application is also the Mandel School financial aid application.
 But, in order to be considered for need-based assistance including federal loans, you must also submit the following two applications: